MOMORII/SAD/Project Scope Document.md

 **Compare Stock Trends**
 - As a user, I want to view the stock performance of two different companies so that I can compare their trends and make informed investment decisions.

-**Visualize Stock Charts**
+**Visualise Stock Charts**
-- As a user, I want to display stock price movements graphically so that I can easily analyze trends and patterns in the stock's price over time.
+- As a user, I want to display stock price movements graphically so that I can easily analyse trends and patterns in the stock's price over time.

 ## (5) Project Deliverables
 - **Project Repository**: Contains the essential documentation and complete codebase, including project files and the Java source code folder.